 7. Lack of Exercise

-For many people, exercise lands at the bottom of the to-do list.
+Exercise lands at the bottom of the to-do list for many people.
 When they run out of time, they skip it.
 But they pay the price later in the form of their concentration.

-Even moderate, regular physical activity benefits your physical health, improves your sleep, lessens anxiety, and increases mental acuity.
-If you aren’t making time for exercise during the day, you’re hurting your ability to focus.
+If you aren’t making time for exercise during the day, you’re hurting your ability to stay focused.

 The Fix: Get Moving